Digital signing is very simple.

 Find the right documents on your computer, mark them with the mouse and click on Open or OK.

-You can also sign several files at once: if necessary, add more files to the signature envelope by clicking on the “add more files” link, which appears immediately after the first file has been added.
+You can also sign several files at once: if necessary, add more files to the signature envelope by clicking on the “add more files” button, which appears immediately after the first file has been added.

 All of the files to be signed together are added to the same “envelope” or container.

-- DigiDoc4 asks MacOS users to name the envelope.
+- DigiDoc4 asks macOS users to name the envelope.
 Select a clear and descriptive name, so the signed documents can easily be found later!

 - Windows users don’t have to add a separate name to the envelope.
 The signed envelope is automatically saved in the same place as the documents that need to be signed.
-This can be changed after the files have been added by clicking on “Change” on the file location reference in the DigiDoc4 client.
+This can be changed after the files have been added by clicking on “Change” on the file location reference in the DigiDoc4 Client.